-Though I'm feeling pessimistic about real estate in general, I have no idea what can drop demand on the most amazing touristic attractions on the earth.
+Even though I feel quite pessimistic about real estate in general, I have no idea what on earth can drop the demand for the most amazing touristic attractions on the earth.

-Anyway we cannot turn a blind eye to the facts that the shape of how we interact with real estate might significantly change.
-Unfortunately we don't know how much it will take for the next disrupt: 30 years or 100 and what will be the result.
+Anyway, we cannot turn a blind eye to the fact that the shape of how we interact with real estate might significantly change.
+Unfortunately, we don't know how much it will take for the next disruption: 30 years or 100 and what will be the result.

-One of the reasons for my concerns is that I'm also a hodler.
+One of the reasons for my concerns is that I'm also a holder.
 I've got an apartment.

 I also have a hobby.
 I like to explore real estate items for sale online.
-Check the prices, look at interiors, locations, views from the window.
+Check the prices, and look at interiors, locations, and views from the window.
 That's pretty exciting, you know.